-This 5 day course explores the structure and function of the human body at multiple levels: individual cells, their coming together to form tissues, the organisation of tissues into organs, organs working together as parts of organ systems, and finally how those organ systems support one another to maintain the body.
+This four-day course explores the structure and function of the human body at multiple levels: individual cells, their coming together to form tissues, the organisation of tissues into organs, organs working together as parts of organ systems, and finally how those organ systems support one another to maintain the body.
 Normal structure and function are presented as a starting point, and then the effects of disease processes on structure and function are examined.
 The effects of disease are also considered at multiple levels, from cells to organ systems, and then beyond the effects on individuals to how diseases affect populations and societies.
+For example, we study the brain and nervous system from the molecular and cellular level right through to the behavioural level in order to understand how we learn, remember, move, and regulate our emotions.
+We learn about diseases such as Alzheimer's, Parkinson's, stress and depression.